joinpursuit/AC_4_Web/units/html/lessons/api_intro.md

 Let's do our own request: copy the link and paste it into your browser or click the link above.
 You just sent a request to the Dog API and received the results!
 Woo!
 You're interacting with the Dog API database through their API!

-Now if you navigate to https://dog.ceo/api/breeds/image/random you wil see that you get a result but it's just a link to an image.
+Now if you navigate to https://dog.ceo/api/breeds/image/random you will see that you get a result but it's just a link to an image.
 Hm.. not exactly ideal.
 This is because APIs return information as it exists in the database: it's up to _you_ to do something with the information to make it display in a way that is user-friendly.
 The Dog API's job is to give you the information you request and it is **your** job to do something with that information.

 ## Resources